varunj166/react-proforma/README.md

 ### Build simple to complex forms with ease in React for the web. <!-- omit in toc -->

 Easily manage multiple form fields, validation, focus handling, and form submission.
 Use custom components (styled with css-in-js or from a UI library) or standard react elements anywhere you like.
-React Proforma is a complete form-solution that has been performance-optimized, and will make building your next React web form a breeze!
+React Proforma is a complete form-solution that has been performance-optimized, is fully documented, and will make building your next React web form a breeze!

 ---